tofighi/BigData/Labs/Hive/Activate_Hive_Interpreter_in_Apache_Zeppelin_on_GCP.md

-# Activate Hive Interpreter in Apache Zeppelin (GCP Dataproc - 2.3.18-ubuntu22)
+# Activating Hive Interpreter in Apache Zeppelin (GCP Dataproc - 2.3.18-ubuntu22)

 This guide explains how to activate and configure the **Hive interpreter** in an **Apache Zeppelin** notebook running on **Google Cloud Platform (GCP) Dataproc** with **2.3.18-ubuntu22** version of image.